Searchlight Resources Receives - GuruFocus.com

-VANCOUVER, BC / ACCESSWIRE / March 22, 2023 / Searchlight Resources Inc. ("Searchlight" or the "Company") (TSXV:SCLT, Financial)(OTCQB:SCLTF) is pleased to announce that New Moon Minerals Corp. ("New Moon"), has informed Searchlight that shareholders, at the New Moon Annual and Special Meeting held on March 16, 2023, approved the agreement of sale of New Moon's 25% interest in the Bootleg Lake Gold property and a 1.0% NSR held by New Moon, to Searchlight.
-This purchase gives Searchlight 100% interest in the Bootleg Lake Gold property which is located near Creighton, Saskatchewan, Canada, approximately five kilometres southwest of the city of Flin Flon, Manitoba.
+VANCOUVER, BC / ACCESSWIRE / March 24, 2023 / Searchlight Resources Inc. ("Searchlight" or the "Company") (TSXV:SCLT, Financial)(OTCQB:SCLTF) is pleased to announcethat the Company has received approval from the TSX Venture Exchange (the "Exchange") to issue common shares as consideration for the purchase by Searchlight of the 25% interest plus 1.0% NSR in the Bootleg Lake Gold property from New Moon Minerals Corp. ("New Moon")

-To acquire the 25% interest plus 1.0% NSR in the Bootleg Lake Gold property, the Company will issue 6,000,000 common shares to New Moon.
-The transaction is subject to TSX acceptance.
+Consideration for the acquisition of the 25% interest plus 1.0% NSR in the Bootleg Lake Gold property consists of 6,000,000 common shares of Searchlight.
+The common shares will be issued to New Moon.
 All securities issued are subject to a four-month hold period from the date of issue.

-"This agreement gives Searchlight 100% ownership of multiple high-grade gold targets with secure ownership until at least 2040.
-The Bootleg project is minutes from the mining centre of Flin Flon, providing excellent low-cost exploration infrastructure," stated Stephen Wallace, Searchlight CEO.
-"It is an area which Searchlight believes has great potential, and as a brownfield property with underground workings that can be rehabilitated, the Bootleg property is a key holding within the Flin Flon greenstone belt."

-In May 2017, Searchlight entered into an option agreement to acquire 75% interest in the Bootleg Lake property from New Moon, with Searchlight as operator.
-Searchlight earned the 75% interest during August 2021, and the Company is now acquiring the remaining 25% and a 1.0% NSR held by New Moon.
-On completion of this transaction, Searchlight will hold 100% of the project, subject to a legacy 1.0% underlying NSR held by a third-party on four of the 20 claims.

 About Searchlight Resources Inc.